 Walk

-Societatea de Transport București is the public transportation system in Bucharest.
-It includes the subway, trams, and buses.
+Societatea de Transport București (STB) is the public transportation operator in Bucharest.
+It includes trolleybuses, trams, and buses.

-For day 2 of the Bucharest itinerary, I suggest getting a 24-hour pass to visit all the Bucharest attractions.
+For Day 2 of my Bucharest itinerary, I suggest getting a 24-hour pass to visit all the Bucharest attractions.
 It costs 8 lei for all surface transport (i.e. buses and trams).
-Purchase a ticket from the STB kiosks next to a major bus or tram stop.
+Purchase the ticket from the STB kiosks next to a major bus or tram stop.
 Make sure to validate your ticket when you board the bus or tram.

-How many days in Bucharest as a first time traveller
+How many days in Bucharest for first-time travellers

-If you are wondering how many days you should spend in Bucharest, then you’ll have to see my summary below.
+If you are wondering how many days to spend in Bucharest, check out my summary below.
 You can technically see all the best highlights in one day, but I suggest staying an extra day or two to see more of Bucharest and the surrounding area.

 If you are only in Bucharest for one day, follow the 1 Day in Bucharest itinerary.